We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Lemon juice (optional)

-What are other spices you can add to Greek salad?
+What are other spices you can add?

 If you want your own twist on an authentic Greek salad, try experimenting with these other spices.